Instructions for using Node.js on FI

 npm install node-fastcgi

-The application itself
+The

 index.js

-may look like this (taken from
+application itself might look like this (taken from the

 #!/usr/bin/node